ElenaAb1405/Smart-Thermostat-Project/README.md

 Once you have Jupyter installed, you can simply clone or download this repository and open the Jupyter notebooks (*.ipynb) in the Jupyter interface to explore the project.
 Also you need to save these csv files at the same directory where notebooks are.

-In addition, you need to have installed Python and the next libraries: Pandas, Numpy, Datetime, PCA, Math, Geopy, Seaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib
+In addition, you need to have installed Python and the next libraries: pandas, numpy, Datetime, PCA, math, geopy, Sseaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib

 ## Usage
+In terms of the project 2 notebooks were created, where you can find 5 key steps:
+- **Data creation**:
+  - synthetic data for family with 4 members for 2022
+  - feature engineering
+- **Exploratory data analysis**
+- **Visualization of relationships between variables**
+- **Modeling principals**:
+  -Data split: train - 60%, validation - 20%, test - 20%
+  - Focused metrics: F1-Score
+  (F1-Score was chosen as a key metric because saving money is important as well as comfortable temperature at home)
+  - Principal Component analysis (PCA=4)
+  - Tuning technique: Grid Search
+  - 5-fold Cross Validation

 ## Results
 - Supervised model was created (20 variables).
 The target variable has 1 or 0 values and responds for swithing on/off the thermostat according to some rules
 - In terms of modeling 3 models Logistic Regression, Random Forest and XG Boosting were run
 - The best F1-Score was reached with XG Boosting model - 98%.
-F1-Score was chosen as a key metric because saving money is important as well as comfortable temperature at home
 - The most important variables were found and visualized

 **Next steps**